Khalil Hawi

-Khalil Hawi (Arabic: خليل حاوي; Transliterated Khalīl Ḥāwī) (1919-1982) was one of the most famous Lebanese poets of the 20th century.
-In 1982, upon the Israeli invasion of Beirut in the midst of the Lebanese Civil War, Hawi committed suicide with a rifle in his apartment near the American University of Beirut.
-He was outraged by Lebanon's inability to stand up to the Israeli army when the latter invaded on 6 June 1982, and he deeply resented the other Arab governments' silence about the Israeli invasion of Lebanon in what was dubbed Operation Peace of Galilee, led by former Israeli Prime Minister Ariel Sharon.
+Khalil Hawi (Arabic: خليل حاوي; Transliterated Khalīl Ḥāwī; 1919–1982) was a Lebanese poet and writer who was one of Lebanon's most prominent poets in the 20th century.
+In 1982, during the 1982 Lebanon War, that occurred in the midst of the Lebanese Civil War, Hawi committed suicide by a self-inflicted gunshot wound from a rifle in his apartment in Beirut, driven by his profound despondency over his country's inability and failure to defend itself from the onslaught of the Israeli invasion, when the latter invaded Lebanon on 6 June 1982.

+He also vehemently resented the silence and inaction of other Arab countries' governments about the 1982 Israeli invasion of Lebanon, which contributed to his suicide as well.

-In his lifetime he wrote five anthologies of poetry and regularly contributed to literary magazines such as Majallat Shiʿr ("Poetry Magazine").
+Throughout his career and lifetime, he wrote five anthologies of poetry and regularly contributed to literary magazines such as Majallat Shiʿr ("Poetry Magazine").

 List of works

 Khalil Hawi wrote five anthologies of poetry.